tarantool/vshard/README.md

 vshard.router.call() routes result = func(unpack(args)) call to a shard
 which serves `bucket_id`.

-`bucket_id` is just a regular number in range 1..`BUCKET_COUNT`, where `BUCKET_COUNT` is defined in `vshard.consts.BUCKET_COUNT`.
+`bucket_id` is just a regular number in range 1..`bucket_count`, where `bucket_count` is configuration parameter.
 This number can be assigned in arbitrary way by client application.
 Sharded Tarantool cluster uses this number as an opaque unique identifier to distribute data across replicasets.
 It is guaranteed that all records with the same `bucket_id` will be stored on the same replicaset.

 ## Router public API